rings header text

 Jalaluddin Rumi, Essential Rumi, tr Coleman Barks

-There are many situations in life which we truly need to respond to, but none of the situations will be resolved by reactions of the ego which manifest as worry, anxiety, resistance, struggle, impatience, anger or undue thoughts about "I", "me" or "mine".
+There are many situations in life which we truly need to respond to, but none of the situations will be resolved by reactions of the ego which manifest as worry, anxiety, resistance, clinging, struggle, impatience, anger or undue thoughts about "I", "me" or "mine".
 All such reactions only create more stress in one's life.
 When the ego has filled the mind with so much reactive chatter that one can neither enjoy the beauty of life nor sense the Divine Presence, then the ego has run astray, and needs to be corrected.

 Imagine a rider sitting on a horse without reins in his hand, letting the horse go free wherever it likes.
 He risks his life at every moment.
 The happiness is his who rides on the horse and controls it and has the reins in his hand, and he is the master of his journey.